sjustesen/SimonCMS/client/phpbraco-client/README.md

-# PHPbraco client
+# simoncms client

-This is the PHPbraco client,
+This is the simoncms client,
 you can build it by running